 - Outbound Accept Policy – Use the outbound accept policy when trusted clients access untrusted networks.
 TCP session requests (SYN packets) are immediately forwarded to the target address if the session is allowed by the rule set.
 The TCP handshake occurs between the source and destination.

 - Inbound Accept Policy – Use the inbound accept policy to protect servers against untrusted networks.
 TCP session requests (SYN packets) are NOT immediately forwarded to the target address even if the session is allowed by the rule set.
-The firewall rather establishes a complete TCP handshake with the requesting source first, assuring that the requestor is authentic (no IP spoofing) and really intends to establish a TCP session.
-Only after a complete TCP handshake is established, the handshake with the target is catched up and traffic will be forwarded to the target address.
+The firewall rather establishes a complete TCP handshake with the requesting source first, ensuring that the requester is authentic and really intends to establish a TCP session.
+The internal TCP connection with the target is created only after the full TCP handshake is completed.

 To guard against DoS/DDoS attacks, configure the maximum number of new sessions and the allowed total number of sessions from a single source (Max.
 Number of Sessions/Max.
-Number of Sessions per Source) to protect against resource exhaustion of the Barracuda NextGen Firewall F-Series.
+Number of Sessions per Source) to protect against resource exhaustion of the Barracuda NG Firewall.
 These settings are also configured on a per-rule basis.

 In this article:

 This example shows how the outbound and inbound accept policies handle TCP connections and which policy to use:

 Outgoing TCP Connection with Outbound Accept Policy Enabled